History of the Philadelphia Phillies: 1930s–1940s

 The nadir came in 1941, when the Phillies finished with a ghastly 43–111 record, setting a franchise record for losses in a season.
 A year later, they needed an advance from the league just to go to spring training.
 Nugent realized he did not have enough money to operate the team in 1943, and put it up for sale.
 He found a willing buyer in minor-league executive Bill Veeck, who had the intention of stocking it with Negro league stars.
 Unfortunately for Veeck, when Baseball Commissioner Kenesaw Mountain Landis, an ardent segregationist, found out about it, he pressured National League president Ford Frick to have the league take over the Phillies.
 The story was initially challenged by a 1998 article in the Society for American Baseball Research's The National Pastime, arguing that Philadelphia's black press made no mention of a sale to Veeck.
 However, in 2006, Jules Tygiel published an article in the 2006 edition of Baseball Research Journal which proved Veeck indeed planned to buy the Phillies.
 He expanded on it in an appendix, entitled "Did Bill Veeck Lie About His Plan to Purchase the '43 Phillies?", published in Paul Dickson's biography, Bill Veeck: Baseball's Greatest Maverick.
 Joseph Thomas Moore wrote in his biography of Doby, "Bill Veeck planned to buy the Philadelphia Phillies with the as yet unannounced intention of breaking that color line."

-A week later, the league sold the Phillies to a wealthy lumber broker named William B. Cox.
+A week later, the league sold the Phillies to William D. Cox.
 Nugent had begun phasing out "Phillies" in favor of "Phils" during the 1942 season, but Cox almost immediately restored "Phillies" to the team's jerseys.
 For the first time in decades, the Phillies had an owner who was not only committed to building a winner, but had the financial resources to do so.
 He immediately poured some of his wealth into the team payroll.
 He also devoted significant resources to player development, including the farm system, for the first time in the history of the franchise.
 His efforts had an immediate impact.
 By July, they had won only four fewer games than they had in the previous season, and ultimately managed to get out of the National League cellar for the first time in five years.
 Although they were still a long way from contention, the Phillies' long-suffering fans appreciated what Cox was trying to do; attendance rose for the first time in nearly 30 years.